An Evans function for the linearised 2D Euler equations using Hill's determinant: Introduction

 \section{Introduction}

 Euler's fluid equations describe the flow of an incompressible inviscid Newtonian fluid.
 It is a non-linear partial differential equation that is a limit of the incompressible Navier-Stokes equations for vanishing viscosity.
+In the stream function formulation the equations read

+where $\Psi(x,y,t)$ is the stream function of the velocity field, that is $u = \Psi_y $ and $v = -\Psi_x $ are the $x$ and $y$ components of the velocity of an incompressible ideal fluid flow, and subscripts denote partial derivatives.

-The simplest solutions of this PDE are steady solutions for which the velocity field is constant in time.
+The simplest solutions of \cref{eq:euler} are steady solutions for which the velocity field is constant in time.
 In a shear flow adjacent layers of fluid move parallel to each other, with possibly different speeds.
-Given such an equilibrium solution the stability of this solution is studied by linearising the Euler equations about this particular solution.
+Given such an equilibrium solution its stability is studied by linearising the Euler equations about this particular solution.
 When considering the equation with periodic boundary conditions in both directions it is natural to consider the linearised equations in Fourier space.
-The linear operator typically has continuous spectrum on the imaginary axis, and may have discrete spectrum outside the imaginary axis.
-Due to the Hamiltonian symmetry of the spectrum any spectrum with non-zero imaginary part leads to linear instability through exponential growth.
+The linear operator typically has continuous spectrum on the imaginary axis, and may have discrete spectrum outside the imaginary axis (see for example \cite{Li00,LS03,LLS04} and the references therein).
+Due to the Hamiltonian symmetry, any spectrum with non-zero real part leads to linear instability through exponential growth.

-In particular we study the linearisation about the steady state with stream function $\psi = \cos( p_1 x + p_2 y)$ for co-prime integers $\bp = (p_1, p_2)$.
-For the linearised Euler equations in Fourier space, an integer lattice points represent a spatial Fourier mode.
-The linear operator obtained from linearising the Euler equations about $\psi$ block-diagonalises into so-called classes of modes that are located on lines parallel to the line with direction vector~$\bp$.
+We study the linearisation of \cref{eq:euler} about the steady state with stream function $\psi = \cos( p_1 x + p_2 y)$ for co-prime integers $\bp = (p_1, p_2)$.
+For the linearised Euler equations in Fourier space, an integer lattice point $\ba=(a_1,a_2) \in \Z^2$ represent the spatial Fourier mode $\exp(i( a_1 x + a_2 y))$.
+The linear operator obtained from linearising \cref{eq:euler} about $\psi$ block-diagonalises into so-called classes.
+A class is an infinite collection of modes whose integer lattice points $\ba$ are located on a line with direction vector~$\bp$ \cite{Li00,LLS04,DMW16}.
+Different classes correspond to lines with different (signed) distance to the origin.